 Nazi Christmas ornaments featured swastikas, and they tried to replace Santa with Odin.
 The Nazis also tried to rename Christmas “Julfest,” or Yuletide, to avoid references to Christianity.
 Nazi Julfest promoted soldiers, German blood, and “community fires.”
 They even changed the words of "Silent Night" to praise Hitler.

-They Couldn't Celebrate The Birth Of A Jew, So Nazis Turned Christmas Into A Nationalist Celebration
+They Couldn't Celebrate A Jewish Man's Birth, So They Turned Christmas Into A Different Type Of Celebration

-Nazis did not want to celebrate the birth of a Middle Eastern Jew.
+The party did not want to celebrate the birth of a Middle Eastern Jew (also known as Jesus).
 Instead, they saw Christmas as an opportunity to “mobilize the spiritual or emotional strengths of the community for National Socialism.”

-Nazi propagandist Hannes Kremer explored how to co-opt Christmas for Nazi purposes in his 1937 article “New Meanings for ‘Inherited’ Customs?”
+Propagandist Hannes Kremer explored how to co-opt Christmas for the group's purposes in his 1937 article “New Meanings for ‘Inherited’ Customs?”
 He suggested that Christmas was nothing more than an excuse to promote national unity.
 “Both according to popular custom and popular view, the Christmas holiday can justifiably be seen as a festival of the nation.”

-Christmas was re-imagined as a nationalist celebration of soldiers, the Aryan race, and Hitler.
+Christmas was re-imagined as a celebration of soldiers, the group's ideals, and Hitler.

 Hitler’s 1921 Christmas Speech Was All About The Jews